Model Restrictiveness in Functional and Structural Settings: Abstract

 \section{Abstract}

-We generalize the notion of model restrictiveness in \cite*{fudenberg2023flexible} to a wider range of economic models with semi/non-parametric and structural ingredients.
-We show how restrictiveness can be defined and computed in infinite-dimensional settings using Gaussian process priors (including with shape restrictions) and other alternatives in Bayesian nonparametrics.
+We extend the restrictiveness measure of \citet*{fudenberg2023flexible} to functional and structural econometric settings using Gaussian process priors.
+We find that models evaluated over continuum domains appear more restrictive than when evaluated over finite sets of observations.
 We also extend the restrictiveness framework to structural models with endogeneity, instrumental variables, multiple equilibria, and nonparametric nuisance components.
-We discuss the importance of the user-specific choice of discrepancy functions in the context of Rademacher complexity and GMM criterion function, and relate restrictiveness to the limit of the average-case learning curve in machine learning.
-We consider applications to: (1) preferences under risk, (2) exogenous multinomial choice, and (3) multinomial choice with endogenous prices: for (1), we obtain results consistent with those in \cite*{fudenberg2023flexible}; for (2) and (3), our findings show that nested logit and mixed logit exhibit similar restrictiveness under standard parametric specifications, and that IV exogeneity conditions substantially increase overall restrictiveness while altering model rankings.
+We explain why the choice of discrepancy function is a substantive modeling decision, and why the Rademacher complexity and GMM criterion functions are unsuitable as discrepancies.
+We further show that restrictiveness equals the normalized limit of the noise-free average-case learning curve.
+In applications to preferences under risk, and multinomial choice under exogenous and endogenous settings, we find that the same models exhibit uniformly higher restrictiveness when evaluated over continuum domains than based on their predictions on finite sets, and that moment restrictions from endogeneity substantially increase restrictiveness and alter model rankings.